rodmonic/DragonWoodAI/README.md

 When the process is running it can take hours to complete so I usually ran it in the evening or over the weekend.
 So I started it running on a Friday evening and went to bed.

-#### success
+#### Success

-So after over 200 generations of the NEAT process the network was
+So after over 200 generations I ended Up with a network with a score of 16.6885.
+We now has a network that could compete with, and hopefully beat, my rule based algorithm.

 Population's average fitness: 8.94476 stdev: 5.79052
 Best fitness: 16.38450 - size: (8, 14) - species 44 - id 22335